 Yoga promotes health and wellbeing in body, mind and spirit.

-You are born with two things – your body and your mind.
-Yoga recognises both are inextricably linked, the one affecting the other.
+We are born with a body and a mind.
+Yoga recognises they are inextricably linked, the one affecting the other.
 Yoga is holistic and seeks to improve overall health and flexibility in body and mind in a balanced and harmonious way.
-The principle of non-harming (ahimsa) is central to yoga and it is not competitive.
-You listen to your body and go only as far as you are able, which is why yoga can be for everyone.
+The principle of non-harming (ahimsa) is central to yoga.
+Let go of competitive thoughts and listen to your body to be safe and work within your own limits.
+In this way, yoga can be for everyone.